 Procurement automation isn't an IT project; it's a company strategy.
 It's not about replacing people, but freeing them from low-value, repetitive tasks so they can focus on what truly creates value: strategic negotiations, building better supplier relationships, and proactive risk management.
 This is where the real return on investment (ROI) reveals itself.

-This is the most obvious benefit, immediately visible in the P&L statement.
+This is the most obvious benefit, immediately visible in the PL statement.

 Your most valuable resource isn't capital – it's your talented people.
 Wasting their time is the worst business decision.